0xdevalias/hack-FaaSter/README.md

 # hack-FaaSter

-Hack FaaSter: Leveraging Docker and OpenFaaS for fun and offensive efficiency.
+Hack FaaSter: Leveraging Docker and OpenFaaS for fun and offensive profit.

 ## Workshop